DIRECT PROPERTY DAMAGE WHERE LIABILITY IS STRICT

 Strict liability in cases of direct physical damage – Rylands v.
 Fletcher – damage as a result of some accumulation constituting a hazardous state of affairs – the ‘non-natural’ – foreseeability of damage – a plea to ‘reasonableness’ is not available.

-Where physical damage is directly caused to a claimant’s property, then liability is strict.
+Where physical damage is directly caused to a claimant’s property, then liability under this form of private nuisance is strict.
 (These claims are described in the introduction to this section of this website as ‘category 1’ claims.)
 These will be cases in which the defendant will have brought about some state of affairs which gives rise to serious damage to neighbouring property.
 Examples are provided below.

 ‘Category 1’ claims include claims which have been traditionally brought under what is known as the principle in Rylands v.
 Fletcher.
 Under this principle, it had to be shown that there was some ‘non-natural’ (extraordinary) user of land and that an item collected on to the land had escaped, causing damage (see Stockport MBC), These cases are generally thought today to be only a particular form of strict liability claims.